Phase III offensive: Battle of Tây Ninh

 On 11 September the offensive against Tây Ninh was renewed when the 271st Regiment fired 200 mortar rounds at Firebase Buell II before launching an attack that was repulsed by the 3/22nd Infantry.
-PAVN/VC losses were nine killed, U.S. losses were 17 wounded.
+PAVN/VC losses were nine killed, US losses were 17 wounded.
 Shortly afterwards the D14 Battalion attacked three Regional/Popular Forces posts to the north of Tây Ninh, opening a route for the 271st Regiment into the city.
 The Province Chief called for assistance and the ARVN 6th Airborne Battalion and an artillery battery were flown into the hamlet of Ven Ven on Highway 22, while the South Vietnamese 2nd and 3rd Marine Battalions and another artillery battery were flown in to set up another firebase 8 km further east.
 On the evening of 11 September the ARVN 3rd Airborne Brigade and the 4th Marine Battalion were landed by helicopter in the northeast suburbs of Tây Ninh to clear the area.
 When the PAVN/VC withdrew the following morning they left 21 dead.

 Also on 11 September a battalion from the 275th Regiment attacked the position of Company A, 1/5th Infantry, of the 25th Infantry Division on the west of the Bến Củi Plantation.
-The attack continued throughout the night and Companies B and C and Company B, 3/22nd Infantry were sent to support Company A. The PAVN/VC withdrew at dawn leaving 100 dead, U.S. losses were three killed and 18 wounded.
+The attack continued throughout the night and Companies B and C and Company B, 3/22nd Infantry were sent to support Company A. The PAVN/VC withdrew at dawn leaving 100 dead, US losses were three killed and 18 wounded.

 On 12 September the PAVN 88th Regiment, attempted a repeat of the 25 August ambush on Highway 22, 3 km north of that ambush site.
 The targeted convoy comprised 19 vehicles from the 48th Transportation Group including one M48 and an M113.
 The initial fire disabled a vehicle in the middle of the convoy and its crew and those of the following four vehicles dismounted and engaged the PAVN, while the front section drove north and the rear section pulled back from the ambush site.
 25th Infantry Division M113s operating nearby quickly arrived at the ambush site as did helicopter gunships.
-The PAVN withdrew leaving 18 dead, while U.S. losses were only one vehicle destroyed.
+The PAVN withdrew leaving 18 dead, while US losses were only one vehicle destroyed.

 On 13 September, the 3rd Battalion, 272d Regiment attacked Firebase Buell II.
-After a 600-round mortar barrage the infantry attacked the base but were easily repulsed leaving 76 dead for no U.S. losses.
+After a 600-round mortar barrage the infantry attacked the base but were easily repulsed leaving 76 dead for no US losses.
 The VC retreated west taking refuge in a hamlet southwest of Tây Ninh where they were engaged late that day by the ARVN 2nd Airborne Battalion who killed 150 VC for the loss of nine dead and 17 wounded.

 On 14 September, Company B, 4/23rd Infantry, engaged the 1st Battalion, 272nd Regiment 12 km east of Tây Ninh, killing 33 PAVN/VC.
 While patrolling Route 239 6 km west of Dầu Tiếng a 1/5th Infantry unit engaged a unit of the 275th Regiment killing 25 PAVN/VC.